melurke/Wordle/README.md

 automated_bot.py / automated_good_bot.py -> Automated versions from filler_bot_final.py and good_bot.py solving the game continuously (by pressing the buttons for you)

+/!\ The automated versions of the bot are designed to work for the website wordleunlimited.org and NOT for the official Wordle website.
+To play there, the manual version must be used /!\

 ## Performance